JordanMartinez/learn-halogen/src/08-Going-Deeper/01-A-Different-Monad.md

     printAlert "We're using a non-Aff monad here"
 ```

-See the next file for a full example
+See the next file for a full example and be aware of the below bug

+### Don't Use `StateT` as the `MonadType` in a component.

+We can use a different monad transformer than just ReaderT.
+However, be aware that using `StateT` as your monad type will not work as expected.

+See https://github.com/slamdata/purescript-halogen/issues/386 for the issue.

+The workaround is to use a `ReaderT Env a` where `Env` is a record that stores a `Ref` value.

 ## Compiling Instructions